-- Pupils are prohibited from using ladders. - Staff will wear appropriate footwear and clothing when using ladders. - Contractors are expected to provide their own ladders for working at height. - Before using a ladder, staff are expected to conduct a visual inspection to ensure its safety. - Access to high levels, such as roofs, is only permitted by trained persons.
+- Students are strictly prohibited from using ladders. - Staff must wear appropriate footwear and clothing when using ladders. - Contractors are expected to provide their own ladders for working at height. - Before using a ladder, staff are expected to conduct a visual inspection to ensure its safety.
+Staff are also expected to complete a ladder checklist - see the Headteacher or the School Business Manager before proceeding. - Access to high levels, such as roofs, is only permitted by trained persons.